 Items NOT permitted in the visiting room

-At no time shall visitors give or try to give inmates gifts or items, other than vending machine items.
+At no time shall visitors give or try to give inmates gifts or items.
 Visitors are not permitted to give inmates money.
 Money only may be added to an inmate’s account using JPay.

 Coats, jackets or other outer garments (excluding suit coats, sports jackets/blazers and/or cardigan type sweaters).
 There are some prisons that also have outside visiting areas, where outerwear may be permitted.
 Please check with the appropriate prison regarding their local policies.